 The guidelines below provide general guidance for common FERPA issues and concerns.
 This list is by no means exhaustive, and additional details may be needed to make proper determinations.
-If any faculty or staff member has a question about College FERPA policies, or the Federal Act, they are invited to contact Student Registration and Record Services for assistance.
+If any faculty or staff member has a question about College FERPA policies, or the Federal Act, they are invited to contact the Registrar's Office for assistance.

 Because Personally Identifiable Information (PII) is protected under the Family Education Rights and Privacy Act, faculty and staff must obtain written permission from a student to include any information in a letter of reference that is not directory information or a general statement.
 This includes courses a student is enrolled in or courses a student has completed, grades for courses, and GPA.
 Faculty and staff are encouraged to use the FERPA Release form to obtain written permission.
 Students have the right under FERPA to inspect their academic records in their entirety, including letters of reference.
 Students may waive that right for letters of recommendation.

-If your program or department receives a legal request or subpoena, please provide it to Student Registration and Record Services.
-Student Registration and Record Services will determine if it is a lawfully executed subpoena in concert with legal counsel.
-If you are called or questioned in a legal matter pertaining to the College, contact the SRRS Office immediately for assistance.
+If your program or department receives a legal request or subpoena, please provide it to the Registrar's Office.
+The Registrar's Office will determine if it is a lawfully executed subpoena in concert with legal counsel.
+If you are called or questioned in a legal matter pertaining to the College, contact the Registrar's Office immediately for assistance.

 A data breach is any instance in which there is an unauthorized release or access of PII or other information not suitable for public release.
 Breaches resulting in unauthorized access to PII can be especially serious.
 Information gained via leaked information can be used by criminals to obtain loans and lines of credit, make purchases, or to commit identity theft.
 SUNY Cortland has special obligations under the Breach Notification Act, which requires the College to disclose any breach of data to NY residents and non-residents (as a State institution).